SamSpam/code-map/01-technical-tools/Javascript/functions.md

 ##First-class functions

 In JavaScript FP, functions are treated as 'First-class functions'.
-This means that it's possible to pass functions as arguments to other functions, returning them as the values form other functions and assigning them to variables or storing them in data structures.
+This means that it's possible to pass functions as arguments to other functions, returning them as the values from other functions and assigning them to variables or storing them in data structures.

 Second-class functions exist within an imperative functional programming paradigm.